 Document Power: Staying in Control

 No protection plan can go forward without the right legal documents.
-Durable power of attorney and health care directives let trusted people step in, making decisions and acting if one spouse or parent can’t.
-These don’t block nursing home costs, but if an emergency comes, they keep the family out of probate court and let smart planning pivot fast.
-Sometimes the paperwork is the only barrier between order and chaos.
+A durable power of attorney and health care directive let trusted people step in—making decisions and acting quickly if one spouse or parent can’t.
+These don’t block nursing home costs, but they keep the family out of probate court and allow smart planning to pivot fast when an emergency arrives.

 If You Don’t Prepare, the System Decides for You

 You don’t have to be wealthy to need protection.
-Middle class folks—house, retirement account, some savings—feel the loss quickest.
-Start soon and you pick from more options: insurance, trusts, asset conversions, all crafted to the quirks of Missouri law.
+Middle-class families—a house, a retirement account, some savings—feel the loss quickest.
+Start soon and you pick from more options: insurance, irrevocable trusts, asset conversions, all crafted to Missouri law.
 Wait too long, and the system narrows your choices to none.
-Thoughtful work now means the difference between passing on a legacy and leaving only memories and medical bills.
-A seasoned Missouri estate attorney knows how to thread this needle.
-Each family calls for a different strategy.
-Get counsel, act early, and you’ll be ready—never easy, but better than watching a lifetime vanish for one season of care.
+Patrick Nolan at Nolan Law Firm in Kirksville, Missouri, knows how to thread this needle for northeast Missouri families.
+One conversation now can preserve decades of work.